Reiux/Acer-Aspire-E5-571G-Hackintosh/README.md

 ## EFI Notes

 EFI initially created using [OC-Simplify](https://github.com/lzhoang2801/OpCore-Simplify), then manually adjusted and tested.
-Additional kexts (**Moddified IO80211ElCap.kext to work on AR9565 Wi-Fi card** and **corecaptureElCap.kext**) were added to help enable Atheros AR9565 Wi-Fi, together with OCLP post-install patching.
+Additional kexts (**Modified IO80211ElCap.kext to work on AR9565 Wi-Fi card** and **corecaptureElCap.kext**) were added to help enable Atheros AR9565 Wi-Fi, together with OCLP post-install patching.

 ---